Summarize this article:

-The word “terminate” comes from Latin and means to bring to an end or cease.
+The word “terminate” comes from Latin and means to bring to an end.
 Terminating decimals are decimal numbers that end after a certain number of digits.
 In short, the numbers after the decimal point will be finite or terminating.

 You can determine whether a decimal number is terminating by checking the following conditions: